 How much do you charge?

 How long are your classes?

 Each class lasts one hour.
 Normally students attend one class per week.

 Can I join your classes at any time during a term?

 Yes you can join the classes at any time.
 I run the terms in blocks of five or six classes you can join the classes at any time during a term.

 Can I make up missed days?

-Yes you can make up missed classes in the following term or come on another day during the week or do extra classes during the week.
+Yes you can make up missed classes in the term you paid for or come on another day during the week or do extra classes during the week.

 Do you do pay as you go?